GenericMappingTools/gmt/doc/rst/source/gmt2kml.rst

     commas.
-We will expect the listed data columns to exist in the input immediately following the data coordinates and they will be encoded in the KML file as Extended Data sets, whose attributes will be available in the Google Earth balloon when the item is selected.
+We will expect the listed data columns to exist in the input immediately following the data coordinates and they will be encoded in the KML file as Extended Data sets, whose attributes will be available in a Google Earth balloon when the item is selected.
     This option is not available unless input is an ASCII file.

 .. _-N: